Frequently Asked Questions

 What Browsers does Box officially support?

-Can I use Box over a wireless connection?
+Can I use Box over WiFi?

 Yes, you can use Box anywhere you can access the Internet and have access to a compatible device.